-As reflected in the accompanying financial statements, the Company had a deficit accumulated during the development stage at December 31, 2014 and March 31, 2014 of \$71,624 and \$22,854, respectively, and a net loss for the period from December 4, 2012 (Inception) through December 31, 2014 of \$71,624.
+As reflected in the accompanying financial statements, the Company had an accumulated deficit as of June 30, 2015 and March 31, 2015 of \$133,372 and \$107,195, respectively, and a net loss for the period from December 4, 2012 (Inception) through June 30, 2015 of \$133,372.
 These factors raise substantial doubt about the Company's ability to continue as a going concern.
-While the Company is attempting to generate sufficient revenues, the Company's cash position may not be sufficient enough to support the Company's daily operations.
+While the Company is attempting to generate sufficient revenues to fund its ongoing operating expenses, the Company's current cash position may not be sufficient enough to support the Company's ongoing daily operations.
 Management intends to raise additional funds by way of a public or private offering.

-Management believes that the actions presently being taken to further implement its business plan and generate sufficient revenues provide the opportunity for the Company to continue as a going concern.
-While the Company believes in the viability of its strategy to generate sufficient revenues and in its ability to raise additional funds, there can be no assurances to that effect.
-The ability of the Company to continue as a going concern is dependent upon the Company's ability to further implement its business plan and generate sufficient revenues.
+Management believes that the actions presently being taken to further implement its business plan and generate increased revenues provide the opportunity for the Company to continue as a going concern.
+While the Company believes in the viability of its strategy to generate increased revenues and in its ability to raise additional funds, there can be no assurances to that effect.
+The ability of the Company to continue as a going concern is dependent upon the Company's ability to further implement its business plan and generate sufficient revenues to fund its ongoing operating expenses.